 Use a range of technology, for example, interactive whiteboards, ipads, cameras, role-play using toy telephones, cash-registers, remote control toys and BeeBots.
 Learn about different environments and make observations and comparisons.
 Reversible changes.
 Learn about different festivals, including Chinese New Year and Holi, and the significance of candles in different festivals.
-Reflect on stories from the New Testament.
-Learn about the importance of Easter to Christians.
+Find out about the importance of Easter to Christians.